 Gravitational has announced that its open-source, image-based Kubernetes packaging solution, Gravity, now supports Helm charts.
 Helm is a Kubernetes packaging format.

 Forbes lists Gravity as a top vendor highlight from Kubecon NA 2018 for its ability deliver self-sufficient Kubernetes cluster snapshots to reduce the operational burden of running and updating many Kubernetes clusters.

 Gravitational has launched an open source Gravity project that enables organizations to take a snapshot of their Kubernetes cluster, including all applications and dependencies, and package it all into a single file to help simplify on-premises deployments.

 An open source version of Gravity is intended to package and deploy cloud-native applications to restricted, on-premises infrastructure such as government clouds.

 Here’s something to help you put your feet on the ground!
 Gravity is an open source toolkit for creating images of Kubernetes clusters.
 In this article, we take a closer look at its features and how it can be useful for your Kubernetes applications.

-Gravity allows users to take a snapshot of their Kubernetes cluster (including all applications and dependencies) and package it all into a single file that can be easily installed into any restricted environment, such as AWS GovCloud or air-gapped server rooms.
+Gravity allows users to build an image of their Kubernetes cluster (including all applications and dependencies) and package it all into a single file that can be easily installed into any restricted environment, such as AWS GovCloud or air-gapped server rooms.